27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Norway is the northernmost country in the world

 Sorry to disappoint all you Norse scholars, but the Kingdom of Norway is only the fourth most northern nation.
-Russia, Canada, and Greenland all reach closer to the North Pole, with Greenland’s Kaffeklubben Island being the world’s most northern land.
+Russia, Canada and Greenland all reach closer to the North Pole, with Greenland’s Kaffeklubben Island being the world’s most northern point.

 Bruce-Beck/Shutterstock

-Mistake: Mt.
-Whitney is the highest mountain in the U.S.
+Mistake: Mount Whitney is the highest mountain in the U.S.

 Michael-Urmann/Shutterstock